 Since this baked eggs casserole already has a little bit of everything in it, you can enjoy it on its own for a complete breakfast.

-This recipe first appeared on Kevin Is Cooking last March 2016 and has been updated with a new video.
+This recipe, first published on Kevin Is Cooking in March 2016, was updated with new content December 23, 2020.

 - 4 Italian hot sausages removed from casings OR Jimmy Dean sausage

 - 6-8 slices of sourdough bread or 4 sourdough sandwich rolls chopped

 - 1 lb of fresh spinach or 10 oz fresh frozen, thawed and drained

 - 1/2 lb freshly grated Gouda cheese